Hello (Joy EP): Composition and lyrics

+"I really like the retro sentiment to the extent that I think I want to be born in that era, a lot of films and works from those times have this modest but clean feel, and I wanted to put that into my album.
+My No. 1 goal was to not damage the sentiment of the original songs.
+I didn't want the (remade version) to sound like completely different songs.
+At the same time, I thought hard about how I could use my voice for a unique edge.

+— Joy on the album's sound.

 The album contains six covers of classic songs from the 1990s and 2000s.
 The title track is a modern rock remake of singer Park Hye-kyung's "Hello" released in 2003.
 The song features Joy's "cool" vocals in harmony, "cheerful" brass, and a "speedy" arrangement.
 Its lyrics share a "hopeful" message to forget the past and welcome a new day.
 "Je T'aime" is a cover of the song released by Hey in 2001.
 The song was reinterpreted from the track's original "fresh and jazzy vibes" into a "colorful and classical arrangement".
 The track includes a dance-like piano performance and has an "elegant string melody" that maximizes the "fantastic atmosphere" of it.
 The lyrics are noted for "Joy's lovely confession with a sweet tone".
 "Day By Day" is a remake of the song of the same name released in 1999 by the female duo As One.
 The song is a medium-tempo R&B ballad song with a "groovy" bass rhythm and lyrical sound that "stimulates emotions".

 "If Only" featuring Paul Kim, is a remake of a song by singer Sung Si-kyung released in 2002.
 It creates a "poignant and romantic atmosphere" with a band arrangement and soft flute performance.
 "Happy Birthday to You" is a medium tempo ballad remake of a song released by Kwon Jin Won in 1999. with an acoustic sound-based arrangement, Joy's vocals "vividly express the happiness and excitement you feel on the way to celebrate your loved one's birthday".
 "Be There for You" is a solo version of Toy's song released in 1996.
 The track was reinterpreted into a retro synth-pop using a variety of keyboard instruments such as piano, synths, and melodies.